135 N. Pennsylvania St. Indianapolis, IN

 Due to Indianapolis’ thriving success story and model for revitalization, companies from around the globe, as well as the young, motivated workforce those companies want to hire are continually attracted to Indianapolis’ central business district (CBD).

 The Indianapolis CBD office market is comprised of approximately 12.6 million square feet of office space, of which 47 percent is Class A. Investment activity is particularly high in the CBD with several major offerings either about to trade hands or hit the market.
-Downtown Indianapolis currently accounts for one-third of all leases signed this year above 5,000 square feet, most in the metro area.
+The Indianapolis economy is strong with the metropolitan area unemployment rate (MSA) at 2.9%, 70 basis points below the national average of 3.6%.
+The non-farming sectors continue to create new jobs, which shows a city that is increasingly consolidated with business and service activities.

 Since 2015, the Indianapolis CBD has experienced positive rental rate growth of 8.4 percent, while direct vacancy declined 11.2 percent.
 More specifically, Class A rental rates in the CBD continue to experience unprecedented growth, increasing 11.3 percent since 2015, while Class A vacancy decreased 19.4 percent.